The universal tropicalization and the Berkovich analytification: Introduction

 \section{Introduction}

-In recent years two methods of translating problems from algebraic geometry into foreign landscapes, both based on non-archimedean valuations, have become increasingly important.
+In recent years, two methods of translating problems from algebraic geometry into other landscapes, both based on non-archimedean valuations, have become increasingly important.
 The first is \emph{tropicalization} \cite{Kapranov, MS,Mikhalkin-ICM}, which reduces the complexity of varieties by turning them into finite polyhedral complexes.
 The second is Berkovich's non-archimedean \emph{analytification} \cite{Berkovich}, where even the affine line becomes an intricate fractal-like infinitely branching tree.

 Analytification is intrinsic, whereas tropicalization depends on the choice of an embedding into a toric variety.
-Payne showed that these two processes are intimately related: the Berkovich analytification of an affine variety over a complete valued field is the categorical limit of its tropicalizations with respect to embeddings in affine spaces (see \cite[Theorem 1.1]{Payne}, as well as \cite[Theorem 4.2]{Payne} and \cite{Payne-inv2} for global variants).
+Payne showed that these two processes are intimately related: the Berkovich analytification of an affine variety over a complete valued field is the category-theoretic limit of its tropicalizations with respect to embeddings in affine spaces (see \cite[Theorem 1.1]{Payne}, as well as \cite[Theorem 4.2]{Payne}, \cite{Payne-inv2}, and \cite[Theorem 6.4]{Ulirsch-divisorial} for global variants).
 Therefore the analytification is often thought of as an intrinsic and universal tropicalization.
-This view is also hinted at in the unfinished paper \cite{Kont-Tschink}, and further justified by the existence of skeletons --- polyhedral complexes resembling tropical varieties onto which the analytification admits a strong deformation retraction \cite{Berkovich,Thuillier,Gubler-skeleton,Kontsevich-Soibelman, Nicaise-Mustata}.
+This view is also hinted at in the unfinished paper \cite{Kont-Tschink}, and further justified by the existence of skeletons --- polyhedral complexes resembling tropical varieties onto which the analytification admits a strong deformation retraction \cite{Berkovich,Berkovich-locally-contractible-I,Berkovich-locally-contractible-II,Hrushovski-Loeser-tame,Thuillier,Gubler-skeleton,Kontsevich-Soibelman, Nicaise-Mustata}.

-A second way to think of the analytification is as a space of valuations.
-Given a non-archimedean valued field $k$ and a $k$-algebra $A$, the Berkovich analytification of $\spec A$ can be described as the space of all rank-one valuations on $A$ compatible with the valuation on $k$, and this description extends to non-affine schemes with an appropriate notion of valuation in the non-affine case.
+A second way to think of the analytification is as a space of semivaluations.
+Given a non-archimedean valued field $k$ and a $k$-algebra $A$, the Berkovich analytification of $\spec A$ can be defined as the space of all rank-one semivaluations on $A$ compatible with the valuation on $k$, and this description extends to non-affine schemes with an appropriate notion of (semi)valuation in the non-affine case.